CodersSquad-Classes/final-challenge-adal-dani-lalo/architecture.md

 # Architecture

 ## Description
+This is a Pac-Man game imitation written in Go and built with Ebiten game engine.
+It is worth to mention that we made use of goroutines in various ways in this project, like on a separated movement control for each ghost.

+## GUI
 For the graphical interface we used Ebiten, a framework for making videogames in Go.
 ![ebiten](https://user-images.githubusercontent.com/78662124/172483724-8182bcc2-746f-4986-bf9a-ad3c887d58cd.png)

+## Diagram architecture
+[diagram here]

+## Data structures
 We defined structure types for every element in our game:
   -Player struct
   -Ghost struct